devgony/hello_rust/README.md

 let subject = AlwaysEqual;
 ```

-- when don't have any data that you want to sotre in the type itself.
+- when don't have any data that you want to store in the type itself.
 - empty struct -> for trait

 ## Ownership of Struct Data